cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     in kubeadm, therefore the below workaround for manually removing the ``kube-proxy`` DaemonSet and cleaning the corresponding iptables rules after kubeadm initialization is still necessary (`kubeadm#1733 <https://github.com/kubernetes/kubeadm/issues/1733>`__).

-    Initialize control-plane as first step with a given pod network CIDR:
+    Initialize control-plane as first step:

     .. code:: bash